Sharon K. Collinge, Professor, Environmental Studies Program, University of Colorado-Boulder

-Dr. Sharon K. Collinge is Professor and Director of the Environmental Studies Program at the University of Colorado-Boulder.
+Dr. Sharon K. Collinge is Professor of Environmental Studies at the University of Colorado-Boulder.
 From 2012-2015, she led the effort to envision and implement plans for a new school of the environment and sustainability at CU-Boulder.
 Her leadership experience includes directing a large interdisciplinary environmental studies program and integrating research, teaching, and community engagement activities across campus to enhance educational experiences and increase visibility of interdisciplinary environment and sustainability programs.

 Dr. Collinge’s interdisciplinary scholarship and teaching focus on human-environment interactions in urban and wild landscapes.
 Her research emphasizes the impacts of habitat loss, fragmentation, and restoration on the persistence of native species, communities, and ecosystems, and is particularly relevant to the interface between environmental science and policy regarding endangered species and habitat protection.
 Collinge’s 2009 book, Ecology of Fragmented Landscapes, synthesizes research on the ecological consequences of habitat loss and fragmentation and reviews ways in which science can inform ecological restoration, landscape architecture and planning, and biological conservation in urban and wild landscapes.
 Her current research focuses on the use of ecological theory to guide efforts to conserve and restore vernal pool ecosystems in California.
 At CU-Boulder, Dr. Collinge has taught courses in Conservation Biology, Food and the Environment, Disease Ecology, and Restoration Ecology.